Tinkerforge/doc/en/source/Hardware/Bricklets/EPaper_296x128.rst

 modes it is possible to reach update rates of up 1Hz if only black and white are used.

-The E-Paper 296x128 Bricklet has a 7 pole Bricklet connector and is connected to a Brick with a ``7p-10p`` Bricklet cable.

 .. raw:: html

 	<video class="align-center" max-width="100%" width="100%" height="auto" controls loop>